First Battle of Krithia

 The First Battle of Krithia (Birinci Kirte Muharebesi) was the first Allied attempt to advance in the Battle of Gallipoli during the First World War.
-Starting on 28 April, three days after the Landing at Cape Helles, the defensive power of the Ottoman forces quickly overwhelmed the attack, which suffered from poor leadership and planning, lack of communications, and exhaustion & demoralisation of the troops.
+Starting on 28 April, three days after the Landing at Cape Helles, the defensive power of the Ottoman forces quickly overwhelmed the attack, which suffered from poor leadership and planning, lack of communications, and exhausted and demoralised troops.

 Prelude

 On the morning of 25 April 1915, the 29th Division (Major General Aylmer Hunter-Weston), landed on five beaches around Cape Helles at the southern tip of the Gallipoli peninsula in the Ottoman Empire.
 The main landings at 'V' and 'W' Beaches were hotly contested and the British suffered heavy casualties.
 A supporting landing made at 'Y' Beach on the Aegean coast to the north was made without opposition but the troops were without instructions and made no attempt to either advance or dig in.
 The first-day objectives of the village of Krithia and the nearby hill of Achi Baba were virtually undefended.
-The British forfeited an opportunity for an early success when they were forced retreat from 'Y' Beach when the Ottoman reinforcements arrived.
+The British forfeited an opportunity for an early success when they were forced to retreat from 'Y' Beach when the Ottoman reinforcements arrived.

 After much fighting, the British were able to secure the main landings.
 After a diversionary landing at Kum Kale on the Asian shore of the Dardanelles, the French Corps expéditionnaire d'Orient moved across the straits to Helles and took over the right of the Allied line.
 By the afternoon of 27 April, the Allies were able to make an advance of about 2 mi up the peninsula towards Krithia, ready for an assault on the following day.
-The success of the Ottoman defence of the beaches, led the British grossly to overestimate the opposition they faced.
+The success of the Ottoman defence of the beaches led the British to grossly overestimate the opposition they faced.
 The Ottomans were outnumbered 3:1 but believing that the Ottomans were indifferent fighters, the British assumed they were faced by two divisions, rather than two understrength regiments fighting a delaying action.